 - In 2013, Busch Gardens introduced its first ever food festival featuring authentic tastes of Europe paired with family-friendly activities and entertainment.
-Admission is included with park admission and individual tastings range in price from $3-$7.
+This annual weekend has become a favorite of visitors.

-- Also, enjoy world-class thrills aboard Verbolten®, Busch Gardens’ newest attraction located in Oktoberfest.
+- Also, enjoy world-class thrills aboard Verbolten, Busch Gardens’ attraction located in Oktoberfest.
 This multi-launch, indoor/outdoor roller coaster sends guests on a fun and mystifying family adventure through the Black Forest.

 Busch Gardens Williamsburg Highlights

 - Home to top-rated roller coasters including the Griffon, the world’s tallest and first floorless dive coaster and the all-new drop tower thrill ride, Mach Tower, the park’s tallest ride at nearly 240 feet